krishmittal21/krishmittal21/README.md

 - 🌱 I’m currently learning **Rust**

-- 👨‍💻 All of my projects are available at [krishmittal.me](krishmittal.me)
+- 👨‍💻 All of my projects are available at [krishmittal.com](krishmittal.com)

 - 💬 Ask me about **Quantum Computing**